ding-lab/PanCan_snATAC_publication/README.md

 Use Sample_ID_Lookup_table.xlsx to find data on HTAN DCC, GDC and CDS

-For cell type annotation refer to this Synapse page https://www.synapse.org/#!Synapse:syn51364714/files/
+We are working to make cell type annotation avaiable via GEO for GBM and ccRCC, and HTAN DCC for all other cancer types.
+Stay tuned!